Veams/generator-veams/README.md

  * [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) - a preconfigured proxy for developing clientside API interfaces in your prototype, with CORS, Basic Authentication support and http methods
  * [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass) - Come on, use Node-SASS ...
  * [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin) - Minify your HTML files.
+ * [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) - Minify files with UglifyJS.
  * [grunt-csscomb](https://github.com/csscomb/grunt-csscomb) - The grunt plugin for sorting CSS properties in specific order.
  * [grunt-devtools](https://github.com/vladikoff/grunt-devtools) - An user interface in chrome to execute grunt tasks in your project
  * [grunt-data-separator](https://github.com/Sebastian-Fitzner/grunt-data-separator) - Split up your Data-URI into a separate CSS file.
  * [dr-grunt-svg-sprites](https://github.com/drdk/dr-grunt-svg-sprites) - Generate SVG Sprites with css files
  * [grunt-grunticon](https://github.com/filamentgroup/grunticon) - Generate SVG-URI-SASS files with png fallbacks
  * [grunt-modernizr](https://github.com/Modernizr/grunt-modernizr) - grunt-modernizr sifts through your project files, gathers up your references to Modernizr tests and outputs a lean, mean Modernizr machine.
- * [grunt-packager](https://github.com/bobbor/grunt-packager) (only executable when your project.jspackcfg is configured) - package your js
+ * [grunt-packager](https://github.com/bobbor/grunt-packager) (only executable when your project.jspackcfg is configured) - package your js.
+ * [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - PhantomJS-based web performance metrics collector and monitoring tool.
  * [grunt-photobox](https://github.com/stefanjudis/grunt-photobox) - Take snapshots from homepage
  * [grunt-sass](https://github.com/sindresorhus/grunt-sass) - You want to use Libsass instead of Compass to render your stylesheets 10 times faster?
 Here you go! (see _Features_)
+ * [grunt-svgmin](https://github.com/sindresorhus/grunt-svgmin) - Minify SVG using SVGO.

 ### Assemble
 We use Assemble as template engine.
 Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.